 What type of work do you do at EPA?

-Since January 2005, I have held a variety of positions within EPA, from Sr. Contract Specialist in the OAM to Information Technology Specialist in the Information Technology Service Center to Special Assistant in WPD to Acting Team Leader for the Program Management Analysis Data Team to Project Officer with the OEI.
+Since January 2005, I have held a variety of positions within EPA, from Sr. Contract Specialist in the OAS to Information Technology Specialist in the Information Technology Service Center to Special Assistant in WPD to Acting Team Leader for the Program Management Analysis Data Team to Project Officer with the OMS.

 What is your highest level of education?
 What was your major?

 I hold a BS in International Business Management from the University of New Haven and an MBA from Trinity Washington University with a focus on business administration.

 What message would you like to send women who are considering college or a career in environmental protection?

 Be a risk-taker and learn to explore new environments as you venture into new destinations.
 Become an agent of change within your community!